Rouslane-A/RNAseq---Steered-research-project/README.md

 **Reanalysis:** This directory contains all the scripts for the replication of the orginal paper

+## Dependencies
+- Access to a high performance computing system particularly ALICE is required.
+- The required packages and their corresponding version numbers are listed in the 'requirements.txt' file, ensure these are installed prior to running the scripts.

 **Graphical User Interface:** This directory contains scripts for the GUI

 ## How to Use